 Editor’s note.
-The following testimony was submitted by Melissa Ohden to a special House Committee that conducted a hearing Tuesday on “End Infanticide: Examining the Born-Alive Abortion Survivors Protection Act.”
+The following testimony was submitted a year ago by Melissa Ohden to a special House Committee that conducted a hearing Tuesday on “End Infanticide: Examining the Born-Alive Abortion Survivors Protection Act.”
 Mrs. Ohden is herself an abortion survivor.

 Thank you so much for your continued commitment to the Born-Alive Abortion Survivors Protection Act.
 I wish that I could be there in person today to thank each of you personally for fighting for survivors like me and for all children who will continue to survive abortions in our country, but I had prior engagements.
 Please know that I sincerely appreciate each and every one of you.

 This bill is vitally important because not only are we learning more and more about the incidence of this happening, as more states begin to collect data on children surviving, but also because the more late-term abortion is aggressively expanded throughout our nation through all nine months of pregnancy, the greater the likelihood will be that a child survives.

 As if the number of children surviving abortions wasn’t enough, as if the reality of the lack of consequence for failing to provide timely medical care to survivors or even killing them post-birth wasn’t enough to convince me of the importance of this bill, my own life story most certainly does.

 I’m an abortion survivor, myself.
 In August of 1977, my birthmother, as a 19-year-old college student, had a saline infusion abortion forced upon her against her will by her mother, my maternal grandmother.